ℹ About Our Rankings

 2. How HEPA Filters Work for Smoke

-HEPA filters consist of a maze of fine, fibrous material that captures even the most microscopic particles.
-This means that smoke particles fall safely within the range of particles they can capture, providing an extra layer of protection for your lungs from dangerous exposure.
+HEPA filters are made of a maze of fine, fibrous material.
+They capture even the smallest particles.
+This means smoke particles are caught, protecting your lungs from harmful exposure.

-With proper upkeep, like replacing the HEPA filter once every 6–12 months, HEPA filters can remain 99% effective.
-The IQAir Healthpro Plus features a medical grade HyperHEPA filter.
-It can handle a larger amount of larger particulates, making it a good option for people often around a lot of smoke.
+With regular maintenance, like replacing the HEPA filter every 6–12 months, they stay 99% effective.
+The IQAir Healthpro Plus has a medical grade HyperHEPA filter.
+It can handle more large particles, making it great for those around a lot of smoke.

 3. Role of Activated Carbon Filters

-Activated carbon filters are designed to adsorb odors and VOCs that are produced by cannabis smoke.
-Their highly porous structure captures these molecules, completely neutralizing the lingering odor.
+Activated carbon filters remove odors and VOCs from cannabis smoke.
+Their structure captures these molecules, eliminating the smell.

 4. Importance of Certified Filters

-Choosing the right filter for air purifiers certified through the CA Approve program cuts that risk dramatically.
-They work very well on pollutants, including cannabis smoke particles and odors.
+Choosing filters certified by the CA Approve program is wise.
+They work well against cannabis smoke particles and odors.

-Without proper verification, at-best filters might not perform as effectively, so sticking with known brands, such as Levoit or IQAir, instills greater confidence.
+Without verification, filters might not work as well.
+Stick with known brands like Levoit or IQAir for better confidence.

 5. Matching Purifier Size to Room